slur96/Jentis-Project/README.md

 # Jentis-Project
-We are adding logging tools as well as monitoring tools like Prometheus and Grafana while launching a basic microservice in Kubernetes.
+We are getting logs of our cluster as well as monitoring it using tools like Prometheus and Grafana while launching a basic microservice in Kubernetes.

 # Goals of our Project: